 "It is important to bear in mind that an increase in your assessment doesn't necessarily mean an increase in your taxes."
 "When assessments are kept at market value each year, taxes generally wouldn't go up without an increase in the budget."

 "As an assessor, I have no control over taxes.
 Taxes are not a function of the assessor."

 "By keeping rolls up-to-date, the municipality is being fiscally responsible.
 Not only are we getting State Aid, but we're saving money each year thanks to an improved bond rating and fewer tax certioraris."
 (Of course, you need to evaluate whether this statement is true for your particular municipality.)

 It is important that you work with the media to get your message across to the public.
-A separate document, "Guidelines for Working with Reporters," includes recommendations in that vein.
 Here we'll be sharing recommendations for other ways to deliver your message.